chrisnguyen11/Machine-Learning-HW-Project/HW4 - Using Keras/README.md

 ## Files
-*heart.csv* - the dataset used for this assignment
+*heart.csv* - the dataset used for this assignment - same as the dataset from HW3

 *hw_v2.py* - the python script used for the assignment, outputs the results written in the docx file